atomicproton/hillarious-bot/README.md

 # Hillarious-Bot
- A bot to make competing easier
+ A Discord bot to make competing easier